LinuxForHealth/hl7v2-fhir-converter/DEVELOPMENT.md

 ### Validate the New Message

 You want to start with a valid HL7 message.
 Generate or obtain a valid HL7 v2 message/triggering event.
 The message can be validated using the HAPI libraries packaged with the converter library.
-The example below demonstrates default HAPI validation within a JUnit5 test case context. _It only validates your proposed message, it does not convert the message or test it's conversion._
+The example below demonstrates default HAPI validation within a JUnit5 test case context. _It only validates your proposed message, it does not convert the message or test its conversion._

 ```java
 package com.linuxforhealth.example;